M2000Interpreter/Periodic-Table-of-Elements/Readme.txt

 Periodic Table of Elements.ed
-Version 4 (Greek Edition)
+Version 5 (Greek Edition)

-Wrong use of an if prevents the work of "buttons" in a system with one monitor;
+Nitrogen/Oxygen swap labels.

 Using the Application:
 1. Click on an Element to see more information